-🌳 Protecting Trees and Shrubs from Fall Pests and Weather
+š³ Protecting Trees and Shrubs from Fall Pests and Weather

-Fall may seem peaceful, but it’s also a time when pests, diseases, and harsh weather can do real damage to your landscape.
+As the weather cools and the leaves begin to drop, your trees and shrubs are entering a vulnerable season.
+Fall may seem peaceful, but itās also a time when pests, diseases, and harsh weather can do real damage to your landscape.
+Taking the right precautions now can keep your plants healthy through winter and ensure they thrive in spring.

-Here’s LawnMart’s guide to protecting your trees and shrubs from fall pests and unpredictable weather.
+Hereās LawnMartās guide to protecting your trees and shrubs from fall pests and unpredictable weather.

+š 1.
 Inspect for Pests and Disease

 Before the cold sets in, give your trees and shrubs a close inspection.